-Paolo John Purganan Compliance Officer
+Paolo John Purganan

-PJ was appointed as

-Compliance Officer on 11 July
+Compliance Officer

-2022.
-He is a lawyer by

-profession and brings with him

-over 11 years of experience in

-legal, compliance, risk

-management, regulatory

-advisory and research.
-He is

-currently with the WSB

-Compliance Advisory team

-where he articulates the

-regulatory compliance and

-financial crime risks for the

-bank's corporate customers.
+PJ was appointed as Compliance Officer on 11 July 2022.
+He is currently the Head of Regulatory Compliance in HSBC Philippines.
+He is a lawyer by profession and brings with him over 11 years of experience in legal, compliance, risk management, regulatory advisory and research.